 Detailed information about the pension plan's net position is available in the separately issued OPERS financial report.

-K. Changes in Plan Provisions Subsequent to Measurement Date
+K. Changes in Plan Provisions During Measurement Period

 The Public Employees Retirement System board lowered the assumed rate of return from 7.50% to 7.20% on July 28, 2017, effective January 1, 2018.